4. Bringing Multi-arch Images to a Computer Near You¶

 Enter your password when prompted:

-Run Script to build and Push Images
+Run Script to build and Push Images¶

-Change into the main directory where you cloned or downloaded the github repository with the variable MULTIARCH_HOME you set at the start of this section to be the full path to the github project's directory on your computer.
+you set at the start of this section to be the full path to the github project's directory on your computer.

 cd "${MULTIARCH_HOME}"/

-Without Proxy
+Without Proxy¶

 The options are as follows: